 The Bose QuietComfort 20i Acoustic Noise Cancelling earphones are the smallest of their type.
 Weighing no more than the cheap earphones you used to use, they comprise two earbuds and a cable that sports both an in-line control for volume, and a small battery pack.
 The latter produces sweet, sweet silence that’s addictive and so effective in aircraft cabins where ambient noise levels can reach 60 decibels.

 16 hours battery

-That battery pack lasts for ages (about sixteen hours) and recharges via a micro USB cable; an hour or so hooked-up to a laptop is enough to power the silence for a long flight.
-Happily the Bose QuietComfort 20i Acoustic Noise Cancelling earphones have a passive as well as active mode; if that battery pack does run down during a flight, they still work as regular earphones.
-That’s not the case for most noise cancelling headphones, which can be rendered useless mid-flight.
+That battery pack lasts for ages (about sixteen hours) and recharges via a micro USB cable; an hour or so hooked up to a laptop is enough to power the silence for a long flight.
+Happily, the Bose QuietComfort 20i Acoustic Noise Cancelling earphones have a passive as well as active mode; if that battery pack does run down during a flight, they still work like regular earphones.
+That’s not the case for most noise-cancelling headphones, which can be rendered useless mid-flight.